Osaka Station

 This station is convenient for Tamatsukuri Inari Shrine.

-Transfer here to Osaka Municipal Subway’s Nagahori Tsurumi-Ryokuchi Line.
+Transfer here to Osaka Metro’s Nagahori Tsurumi-ryokuchi Line.

 Tsuruhashi Station

-Transfer here to Kintetsu Nara Line, the Kintetsu Osaka Line and Osaka Municipal Subway’s Sennichimae Line.
+Transfer here to the Kintetsu Nara Line, the Kintetsu Osaka Line and Osaka Metro’s Sennichimae Line.

 Momodani Station